finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 code = 'code_example' # str | The code of the portfolio group to remove the sub group from.
 Together with the scope this uniquely identifies the portfolio group. subgroup_scope = 'subgroup_scope_example' # str | The scope of the sub group to remove from the portfolio group. subgroup_code = 'subgroup_code_example' # str | The code of the sub group to remove from the portfolio group.
-Together with the scope this uniquely identifies the sub group. effective_at = 'effective_at_example' # str | The effective datetime or cut label from which the sub group will be removed from the portfolio group. (optional)
+Together with the scope this uniquely identifies the sub group. effective_at = '2013-10-20T19:20:30+01:00' # datetime | The effective datetime from which the sub group will be removed from the portfolio group. (optional)

     try:
         # [EARLY ACCESS] DeleteSubGroupFromGroup: Delete sub group from group